LJPZebra/OLU/Fiber_coupling.md

 <img width="400" alt="OpticalPath" src="https://user-images.githubusercontent.com/38736127/178027710-59000f23-4e21-449d-b615-3f9d77ad908b.png">

-If you do not have space on your table you can mount easily a platform on top or your IR pulsed laser source.
+If you do not have space on your table you can mount easily a platform on top or your IR pulsed laser source and bring the laser beam with a [periscope](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=883) up to the platform.

 We will give a step-by-step explanation of how to built up this optical path and to do the alignment of the optical components.
 But before we start some preparatory notes and general background: